Villy-P/TS-Chess/README.md

 ```

 Now, this code is very short.
-This is because we can check if the move is a valid rook move or bishop move due to the fact that a Queen is a combination of the rook and bishop's moveset.
+This is because we can check if the move is a valid rook move or bishop move due to the fact that a Queen is a combination of the rook and bishop's moves.

 Next up is the King: